richeyslr/resume-ready/README.md

 # Project Idea 1

-Our application displays a gallery of tasty homemade dishes.
-You can browse the gallery to view the dishes' information and add dishes you like to your favorites list.
-You can also manage the dishes on your favorites list.
-Favorites list will be stored locally to allow users to revisit their previously favorited dishes.
+Our application displays a gallery of skateboard parks.
+You can browse the gallery to view the park's name and location, watch a video of people skating there, and add it to your favorites list.
+You can also manage parks on your favorites list and view them on a google map.
+Favorites list will be stored locally to allow users to revisit their previously favorited parks.

 Pain points:

+- Covinience of viewing and saving popular skate spots

+- See how close or far away popular skate spots are from you on a google map

-- Convienience of choosing meals to prepare
+- Watch clips of people skating before planning a trip to the spot

-- Easy access recipes for interesting dishes

-- Ability to save interesting dishes

 # MVP

-- Minimun viable product will display gallery of homemade dishes to choose from.
-Hovering over a dish in the gallery will make the name appear as well as buttons to favorite the dish and view the recipe.
-Favorited dishes, along with other info, will be recorded on the favorites page and favorites will be persisted across all pages of the website in local storage.
+- Minimun viable product will display gallery of selected skateparks to view.
+Hovering over a skatepark in the gallery will make the name appear as well as buttons to favorite the dish and view a video.
+Favorited parks will be recorded on the favorites page and favorites will be persisted across all pages of the website in local storage.

 - Stretch goals:

 # Domain Model

-### Dishes
+### Parks

 - name

 - image source

 - is it favorited

+- location

 - way to render